 - Enter your credit card and billing info and choose Save.

 After that, Monster walks you through the process of creating your first job posting.Go to site

 Monster is a job search engine that went live in 1994 as one of the first digital job boards.
 It lost market share when the space was disrupted by the likes of Indeed and LinkedIn, but in 2019 its CEO announced a fresh vision to focus on attracting millennial job seekers, especially in fields like manufacturing, nursing, logistics and entry-level tech.

 Today, Monster is privately owned and operated by global staffing firm Randstad.

 Monster’s customer service team is available weekdays from 9 a.m. to 5:30 p.m.
 ET.
 Here’s how to get in touch with Monster if you’re a business owner:

-Monster can be a good way to reach candidates, though its monthly plans can be pricier than more agile competitors like LinkedIn and Indeed.
+Monster can be a good way to reach candidates, though its monthly plans look pricier than more agile competitors like LinkedIn and Indeed.
 To learn about more ways to optimize, grow and expand your company, browse our collection of small business resources.